hitwater/Udacity-P3-Arcade-Game/README.md

 **Game Start**

-Once you open this page, the game will begin.
+Once you open index.html in your browser, the game will begin.

 **Play Guideline**